What is the difference between the certificate and certification?

 What is the minimum education requirement to take these courses?

 These are all graduate level courses, so you must already possess a bachelor's degree (in any field), and it should include some background in the psychology of child development (but this can be waived if you have already had experience in the field, or if you already hold a master's degree).
-For the 4-course BMA/BCaBA program, we can allow undergraduates in their senior year to begin.
+UML seniors may seek permission to take the courses in the 4-course BMA/BCaBA program, which may then be used toward their undergraduate degree but they would not also be able to count those courses toward the graduate certificate.

 I'm a parent; am I allowed to take these courses?